-The options are summarized below; for complete details on all of these, including costs, click here to obtain our full media kit.
-We look forward to working with you, and seeing you, in the pages of Health&Healing in the Triangle!
+The options are summarized below; for complete details on all of these, including costs, fill out the form on our Contact Us page to obtain our full media kit.
+We look forward to working with you and featuring your practice—on the web and in the pages of Health&Healing in the Triangle.

 Over time, articles in Health&Healing have proven to be a highly effective way to present detailed information about health practices/businesses.
 Two types of articles are included in each issue: advertorials and “other voices, other choices” articles.